-- Follow instructions and procedures given by the Security Coordinator, Community Coordinator (summer), other professional residence hall and community standards staff in the University of California Police Department.
+- Follow instructions and procedures given by the Security Coordinator, Community Coordinator (summer), and other professional staff in RSSP or University of California Police Department.

 - Meet with the Security Coordinator and Security Monitor staff on a monthly basis.
 Meet with the Security Coordinator as necessary.

 - Maintain a positive relationship and open communication with residential staff and other security monitors.

 - Exhibit an attitude of professionalism (i.e. confidentiality, honesty, maturity).

 - Complete administrative paperwork as needed and in a timely manner.